ACADEMICS at St. John’s Lutheran School

 - …to get involved — through participation in sports, drama and other extracurricular activities

-- …to learn to serve others — and having many opportunities to do so
+- …to be in service to others — and having many opportunities to do so

 - …for personalized attention — with small enough class-sizes for flexibility in approaches to teaching

-The grade school program offers a solid academic foundation for your child while providing a secure environment for social and emotional growth and development.
+The grade school program offers a solid academic foundation for your child while providing a safe environment for social and emotional growth and development.

-- Religious instruction for students is meant to point them to a personal relationship with Jesus Christ.
+- Religious instruction is meant to point students to a personal relationship with Jesus Christ.

 - Students become familiar with God’s Word through Bible stories and meaningful memory verses they can keep close in their hearts and minds.